 Notice of Information Practices

-We are committed to promoting privacy and protecting the confidentiality of the personal information we hold about you and the services you have received.
+The Society is committed to promoting privacy and protecting the confidentiality of the personal information we hold about you and the services you have received.

-CAS Mandate
+Mandate

-Our records may include personal information collected to provide services to you including for example: your date of birth, contact information, records of meetings with you and/or your family, the services you received, the programs you attended, details of your physical and mental health, medical, psychological or psychiatric reports, school information, financial information, employment history, allegations or findings of child maltreatment, court documentation, police interventions, criminal history, your views or opinions, the views and opinions of others about you and information about your race, ancestry, place of origin, color, ethnic origin, citizenship, family diversity, disability, creed, religion, age, sex, sexual orientation, gender identity, gender expression, cultural or linguistic needs, marital or family status.
+Society records may include personal information collected to provide services to you including for example: your date of birth, contact information, records of meetings with you and/or your family, the services you received, the programs you attended, details of your physical and mental health, medical, psychological or psychiatric reports, school information, financial information, employment history, allegations or findings of child maltreatment, court documentation, police interventions, criminal history, your views or opinions, the views and opinions of others about you and information about your race, ancestry, place of origin, color, ethnic origin, citizenship, family diversity, disability, creed, religion, age, sex, sexual orientation, gender identity, gender expression, cultural or linguistic needs, marital or family status.

 • investigate allegations that children may be in need of protection and, where necessary, protect children;